History of Prague

-Around 500 BC: One of the Celtic tribes, the Boii, are the first inhabitants known by name.
-The Boii named the region Bohemia and the river Vltava.
+500 BC (Around): One of the Celtic tribes, the Boii, are the first inhabitants of the area known by name.
+The Boii called the region 'Bohemia' and the river 'Vltava'.

-6th century: Arrival of the Slavs.
-Slavic settlements are established alongside the Germanic settlements around Prague.
-The Slavs eventually become the dominant people.
+6th Century: Slavic settlements are established alongside the Germanic settlements.
+Eventually the Slavs become the dominant people in Prague.

-9th century: Settlement established on a hilltop site above the Lesser Town, which leads to the construction of Prague Castle.
+9th Century: Settlement established on a hilltop above the Lesser Town, which leads to the construction of Prague Castle.

-Around 926: Construction of a Romanesque rotunda, the original church built on the site of St. Vitus Cathedral in the grounds of Prague Castle.
+926 (Around): Construction of a Romanesque rotunda, the original church built on the site of St. Vitus Cathedral, in the grounds of Prague Castle.

 973: Foundation of Prague bishopric.